 - Pour in canned tomatoes, garlic and red pepper flakes.

 - Bring to a boil and reduce to a simmer.
 Simmer for about 5-10 minutes.
 Serve warm.

 Once the fries are fresh out of the oven I like to dust them with a little bit of grated parmesan cheese and kosher salt for a finishing touch.

 Can I make Baked Polenta Fries in Advance?

 Yes!
 In fact, I’d hight recommend it.
 I like to make the polenta portion the day before.
-Pour in the pan, cool completely and cover with foil.
+Pour in the pan, cool completely and cover with plastic wrap.
 Store in the fridge for up to two days.

-When you’re ready to serve, cut them into fries and baked as instructed.
+When you’re ready to serve, cut them into fries and bake as instructed.

 Are Baked Polenta Fries good reheated?